 Financial instruments that potentially subject the Organization to credit risk consist primarily of cash and accounts receivable.
 Cash is maintained at a financial institution with a high credit rating and therefore, the Organization considers the risk of non-performance to be remote.
-The Organization evaluates its accounts receivable, the majority of which are due from the Ottawa Senators Foundation, at periodic intervals for potential credit losses and establishes allowances for doubtful debts when accounts are determined to be uncollectible.
+The Organization evaluates its accounts receivable, at periodic intervals for potential credit losses and establishes allowances for doubtful debts when accounts are determined to be uncollectible.